pauldmccarthy/fsleyes/README.rst

 ------------

-All of the core dependencies of FSLeyes are listed in `requirements.txt
+All of the dependencies of FSLeyes are listed in `pyproject.toml
-<requirements.txt>`_.

-Some extra dependencies, which provide additional functionality, are listed in `requirements-extra.txt <requirements-extra.txt>`_ and `requirements-notebook.txt <requirements-notebook.txt>`_.

-Dependencies for running tests and building the documentation are listed in `requirements-dev.txt <requirements-dev.txt>`_.
+<pyproject.toml>`_.

 Being an OpenGL application, FSLeyes can only be used on computers with graphics hardware (or a software GL renderer) that supports one of the